mheap/nexmo-developer/_tutorials/en/client-sdk/app-to-phone/end-call/kotlin.md

 }
 ```

-When the call is ended (regardless of who ends the call app or callee) the UI is updated to reflect the current call state (`make a call button` is shown and `end call` button is hidden).
+When the call is ended (regardless of who ends the call app or callee) the UI is updated to reflect the current call state (`make a call button` is shown and `END CALL` button is hidden).

 ## End call in the application